ZRZStudio/Steam-Controller-Chatpad/docs/TROUBLESHOOTING.md

 [Open a bug report](https://github.com/ZRZStudio/Steam-Controller-Chatpad/issues/new?template=bug_report.md) with the firmware commit, board-core and library versions, host OS/layout, exact reproduction steps, and first compiler error or a short relevant log.
 For electrical issues, include relevant wiring details or a clear photo.

-Review logs and photos before posting publicly.
-See [contributing](../CONTRIBUTING.md) for testing suggestions.